caracal-pipeline/caracal-docs/sphinx/manual/workers/crosscal/index.rst

 **summary**
 --------------------------------------------------

-  Prints out the buther's bill, i.e. data flagging summary at the end of cross calibration process.
+  Prints out the butcher's bill, i.e. data flagging summary at the end of cross calibration process.

   **enable**